Photography competitions are a brilliant way to showcase your skills over a range of different genres.

 They offer a benefit of entering their photography competition early to give you the opportunity to be spotlighted on our website and social media, reaching a global online audience of over 3 million.
 Awards include an exhibition in New York, extensive media coverage, projection at international photography festivals, cash prizes, and more.

 If you want to just upload a single photo then there is no entry fee to this photography competition!
 It’s around $35-$45 for 5 entries or more.

-And plus as a unique bonus, you can pay for a professional written review of your submission for an additional $15.
+And plus as a unique bonus (if you enter more than 5 single images) you can pay for a professional written review of your submission for an additional $15.

 The winners of the Istanbul Photo Awards are published in a photo book and exhibitions in several cities of the world, including Istanbul (obviously), New York, and Tokyo.

-The entry fee for this photography competition is $25 for up to 10 single image submissions in any category. $15 for each 4–6 image ‘Photo Story’ submission.
+The entry fees for this photography competition is $25 for up to 10 single image submissions in any category. $15 for each 4–6 image ‘Photo Story’ submission.